Damme/LandLord/README.md

 ## Flashing Firmware

 LandLord firmware keeps the original bootloader intact, allowing for easy flashing and the possibility to revert.
 The binary base for the db504 mainboard is 0x10000, and for the db275 mainboard, it is 0x9000.
-The provided `create_bin.py` script generates the necessary binaries.
+The provided `create_bin.py` script generates the necessary binaries for db504 with a checksum at the first 4 bytes.

 There are two methods to flash the firmware: using a USB stick or using OpenOCD.

 ### Flashing using a USB stick

-1. Generate the binary files:
+1. Compile and for db504 generate the binary file:

 ```
 python create_bin.py